 Another mum option I use often is to cut the mums right off the plant and stick them in tiny containers to be used at each place setting.
 So sweet!

-My garden is still producing beautiful flowers in the fall.
+Many gardens are still producing lots of flowers in the fall.
 Zinnias, marigolds, salvia, and mums are just a few!
-I cut them almost every day and bring them in to grace tables and to put them on nightstands and bathroom sinks.
+Cut them and bring them in to grace tables and to put them on nightstands, bathroom sinks and more.

 I also love using my heartier herbs like sage and rosemary and parsley in little vases or bottles on a fall table.
 They smell heavenly!